LA to close another public park as homeless encampments, gang violence force out residents in major cities

 Los Angeles' MacArthur Park closed for 'rehabilitation,' cleanup starting Oct.
 15

-Los Angeles is shutting down another public park for so-called "rehabilitation" efforts, signaling a growing problem seen in major metropolitan areas across the country.
+Los Angeles is shutting down another public park for so-called "rehabilitation" efforts, signaling a growing problem in major metropolitan areas across the country.

 As homeless encampments have littered public spaces with drug paraphernalia and human waste, public safety concerns have forced out extracurricular activities once enjoyed by residents seeking green refuge in inner cities.

-It’s unclear whether the latest plight to clean up Los Angeles’ MacArthur Park will be met with similar controversies seen across the city in months’ past.
+It’s unclear whether the latest plight to clean up Los Angeles’ MacArthur Park will be met with similar controversies seen across the city in the last months.
 Hundreds of protesters blocked city crews trying to clear a homeless encampment in Echo Park in March and dozens were arrested.

 And ironically on the other side of the spectrum, a "safe camping" program meant to protect tents from being removed in Venice Beach drew outcry from residents and vendors alike, as some called for the recall of L.A.
 City Councilman Mike Bonin over the initiative.